 Tikkurila Anti-Reflex 2 Review

-Tikkurila ant-reflex is a very dull white contract matt emulsion.
-Used mostly on ceilings, it is ideal for areas with a lot of natural light.
+Anti-reflex is a very dull contract matt emulsion.
+Used mostly in white on ceilings, it is ideal for areas with a lot of natural light.
 I hope you enjoy my Tikkurila Anti-Reflex 2 review

 Can be used as a mist coat and top coat